 Every interaction on each of Sephora’s different platforms displays the customer’s loyalty points.
 Store associates can also see a customer’s profile in-store and track recent purchases and items that were sampled, making it easier to find and buy them either in-store or online.

-Necessary inclusion of predictive personalisation in strategy
+Necessary inclusion of hyper-personalisation in strategy

 Dynamic content (the brands, skin tones, ingredients) becomes an integral element in all predictive personalised product selections for each consumer, which smashes ROI.
 Using dynamic content with personalised emails packs a powerful punch.
-For those researching PPS it is essential you choose autonomous software with zero human interaction involvement to achieve the greatest returns or you could spend time and money, wasted on an inferior solution.
+For those researching, it is essential you choose autonomous software with zero human interaction involvement to achieve the greatest returns or you could spend time and money, wasted on an inferior solution.

 Multiple surveys say that using dynamic email content achieves the highest ROI – including Forrester, McKinsey, Bain and Statista.
 Advanced email marketers using PPS know it will be presenting the exact image of each product with the highest buying propensity for that individual and unique customer, at precisely the right moment. follow the link.